Polymer/old-docs-site/polymer.md

 * The event handler is passed the following arguments:
   * `inEvent` is the [standard event object](http://www.w3.org/TR/DOM-Level-3-Events/#interface-Event).
   * `inDetail`: A convenience form of `inEvent.detail`.
   * `inSender`: A reference to the node that declared the handler.
-This is often different from `inEvent.target` (the lowest node that received the event) and `inEvent.currentTarget` (the component processing the event), so the Toolkit provides it directly.
+This is often different from `inEvent.target` (the lowest node that received the event) and `inEvent.currentTarget` (the component processing the event), so  {{site.project_title}} provides it directly.

 ## Advanced sugaring

-In addition to the above features, which are focused around making the core functionality of components simple and easy to use, the toolkit provides syntactical sugar that makes more advanced component features easy to create.
+In addition to the above features, which are focused around making the core functionality of components simple and easy to use, {{site.project_title}} provides syntactical sugar that makes more advanced component features easy to create.

 ### Change watchers

-All properties on Toolkit elements can be watched for changes by implementing a <code><em>propertyName</em>Changed</code> handler.
+All properties on {{site.project_title}} elements can be watched for changes by implementing a <code><em>propertyName</em>Changed</code> handler.
 When the value of a watched property changes, the appropriate change handler is automatically invoked.

     <element name="g-cool" attributes="better best">
       <script>
-        Toolkit.register(this, {
+        {{site.project_title}}.register(this, {
           plain: '',
           best: ''
           betterChanged: function(inOldValue) {